 5. Use visuals to emphasize your message

-In fact, the human brain processes image 60,000 times faster than text, and 90% of information transmitted to the brain is visual.
+In fact, the human brain processes images 60,000 times faster than text, and 90% of information transmitted to the brain is visual.

-You need to find high-quality images for your popup.
+You need to find high-quality images for your popup designs.
 It’s best to use real photos of your products instead of stock images, like BlendJet does:

 The best approach is to go through your product/brand images and choose a relevant image that’s aligned with your message, like this The Oodie popup: